Registration is now available! See the form below.

 Feast of Tabernacles 2017

 Join Mercy Collective for the 2017 Feast of Tabernacles (Sukkot) at Valley View Camp.
-Located just minutes north of Nashville in Greenbriar, Tennessee, this private campground features a beautiful lake, a year-round creek, wooded hiking trails, recreation fields and courts, a group assembly hall, commercial kitchen, fire pits, pavilions, a game house, a zip-line course, archery range, rustic accommodations, and much more.
+Located just minutes north of Nashville in Greenbriar, Tennessee, this private campground features a beautiful lake, a year-round creek, wooded hiking trails, recreation fields and courts, a group assembly hall, a commercial kitchen, fire pits, pavilions, a game house, zip-line courses, an archery range, rustic accommodations, and much more.

-Our Feast of Tabernacles celebration will begin on Wednesday, October 4.
-The Feast will conclude on Wednesday, October 11.
-During the weekend, October 6-8, we will enjoy a larger, more-structured gathering complete with three group meals, worship services, Bible studies, and special programs for the children.
+Our Feast of Tabernacles celebration will begin on Friday, October 6.
+The Feast will conclude on Sunday, October 8.
+Our weekend gathering will be complete with three group meals, worship services, Bible studies, and special programs for the children.
 The following group meals will be provided:

 - Dinner Friday night